pulsar-edit/package-frontend/microservices/social-cards/README.md

 That is cards that are used when sharing a link to a specific Package on the Pulsar Package Registry.

+Social Image Cards are created on demand and use HTML that's then converted to a PNG to be served back to the client.

 These images can be displayed by services where this link is shared automatically, or a link can be used directly to the social image cards like below:

 ```